EdanKriss/pico-pio-example/README.md

-# Pico W Rust Project
+# Pico W Rust PIO Project

-An exploratory Rust project for Raspberry Pi Pico W with PicoBricks.
+An exploratory Rust project for Raspberry Pi Pico W.
+The PicoBricks dev board was used, but it is possible to recreate the setup with a few peripherals.

 The Pico has one feature that is somewhat unique in its class: Programmable IO.
 These effectively serve as 8 separate state machines that can operate on IO as it comes in with deterministic timing.

 This project seeks to utilize PIO for input peripherals, such as the IR sensor.
-Interrupts are registered for incoming data, allowing core1 to sleep when data is not arriving.
+Interrupts are registered to fire on incoming data, allowing core1 to sleep when data is not arriving.

 ## Prerequisites